 - When reading the reference letter, one should be wondering in what context a consultant would be in a position to observe Unique’s work when her experience is limited to two DSOs.
 Most DSOs do not employ in-office consultants.

 Hiring is a challenging process.
 It is difficult to find the right person, particularly in a booming economy with a labor shortage.
 In this all-consuming process, it is easy to lose the skepticism that needs to be there.
 To make a clumsy pun, Unique is not unique.
-Many resumes have false, misleading or incomplete information.
-Many applicants have attributes that they do not want you to know about.
-We can never forget to question the completeness, internal consistency and reasonableness of a resume.
+Many resumes have false, misleading, or incomplete information.
+Many applicants have attributes that they want to hide from you.
+We can never forget to question the completeness, internal consistency, and reasonableness of a resume.